browserengineering/book/book/invalidation.md

 Invalidating layout fields
 ==========================

-Not re-building the layout tree saves some layout work and potentially also some memory, but we still don't satisfy the principle of incremental performance because we still have to *traverse* the whole layout tree every time we do layout.
-We'd like to use invalidation to skip that traversal, too, but that means we have to protect any layout field read during `paint`, including `x`, `y`, and `height`.
+While we're here, let's take a moment to protect all of the other layout fields, including `x`, `y`, and `height`.
+Once we've done that, we'll be ready to talk about speeding up layout even further by skipping unnecessary traversals.

 As with `width`, let's start with `DocumentLayout` and `BlockLayout`.
 First, `x` and `y` positions.
 In `DocumentLayout`, just use `set`: